Skip to content

 What is a virtual business phone service?

 A virtual business phone is software that lets you call and text from a work-dedicated phone number using an internet connection.
-The best providers also give you access to tools that let you quickly customize your phone settings to create a professional phone presence, save time on repetitive tasks, and give you all your conversation history with a contact in one space.
+The best providers also provide ways to quickly customize your phone settings to create a professional phone presence, save time on repetitive tasks, and store your conversation history in one place.

 How do I get virtual business telephone number for my cell phone?

-For most virtual phone solutions, you can simply sign up for an account, download their mobile app, and log in using the credentials you used to set up the account.
+For most virtual phone solutions, you can simply sign up for an account (if you haven’t already).
+Then, download their mobile app and log in using the credentials you used to set up the account.

 How can you buy a virtual phone number?

-Many virtual phone services provide you with one free virtual phone number per user on your subscription.
-If you want to add more, you can buy either local or toll-free numbers from your provider at an additional cost – usually around $5-10 per month.
+Many virtual phone services provide one free phone number per user on your subscription.
+If you want to add more, you can buy local or toll-free numbers from your provider at an additional cost — usually around $5-10 per month.

 How does cloud telephony work?